decred/dcrdocs/docs/glossary.md

 #### Hash

-The output of a cryptographic hashing function that produces a fixed-size and unique value from variable-size input.
+The output of a cryptographic hashing function that produces a fixed-size value from variable-size input.
+While it is computationally easy to create a hash from an input, it is extremely computationally difficult to calculate an input that will produce a given hash.

 #### Hash function

-A cryptographic function that produces a fixed-size and unique hash value from variable-size transaction input.
+A cryptographic function that produces a fixed-size hash value from variable-size transaction input.
 Decred's Proof-of-Work uses the [BLAKE-256](https://docs.decred.org/research/blake-256-hash-function/) hashing function.

 #### Hashrate